Getting Started with Conda

 Pitfalls of using Conda and

-together can be avoided by always ensuring your desired environment is active before installing anything usingpip
+piptogether can be avoided by always ensuring your desired environment is active before installing anything usingpip.
+This can be done by looking at the output ofconda info.

 Installing packages into Conda environments using